White Revolution: Critics

-The group, or more appropriately, the man who most openly opposed the White Revolution and the Shah himself was Ruhollah Khomeini.
-Although the clergy in Iran were not happy about many aspects of the White Revolution, such as granting suffrage to women, and the secular local election bill as well as land reforms, the clergy as a whole were not actively protesting.
-Khomeini, on the other hand, seemed to undergo a serious change of thought from the traditional role and practices of Shi’ite clergy, and actively spoke out against the new reforms and the Shah.
+Ruhollah Khomeini was possibly the most open and vocal opponent to the White Revolution and to the Shah himself.
+Although the clergy in Iran were not happy about many aspects of the White Revolution, such as granting suffrage to women, the secular local election bill, and land reforms, the clergy as a whole were not actively protesting.
+Khomeini, on the other hand, actively spoke out against the new reforms and the Shah, having apparently undergone a serious change of thought from the traditional role and practices of Shi’ite clergy.
 In a speech at Feyziyeh School in June 1963, Khomeini spoke out against the Shah's brutality towards student protests, and for the first time, it was a speech attacking the Shah as a person.
 This speech did lead to Khomeini's exile, but being outside of Iran did not stop Khomeini's protests, nor did it weaken his influence inside Iran.

 Khomeini also attacked provisions of the reforms that would allow members of Iran's non-Muslim minority to be elected or appointed to local offices:

-A couple of months later on Ashura, Khomeini gave an angry speech attacking the Shah as a "wretched miserable man."
-Two days later, on June 5, Khomeini was arrested.
-This sparked three days of rioting and left several hundred dead.
-The riots were remembered in speeches and writings as the time when the army "slaughtered no less than 15,000" according to Khomeini.
-Khomeini was released from house arrest in April 1964 but sent into exile that November.
+A few months later, on Ashura, Khomeini gave an angry speech attacking the Shah as a "wretched miserable man."
+Two days later, on June 5 (15 of Khordad), Khomeini was arrested.
+This sparked three days of rioting and left several hundred dead (however, this number was inflated in the speeches and writings of Khomeini, in which he claims the army "slaughtered no less than 15,000").

 Aftermath

 Immediate consequences

-The most important and relevant consequence of the White Revolution and the reforms it brought, was the rising popularity of Ruhollah Khomeini.
+The most important and relevant consequence of the White Revolution and the reforms it brought was the increased popularity of Ruhollah Khomeini.
 With the growing perception of government corruption, and the implementation of reforms through the White Revolution, Khomeini grew to be an outspoken political enemy of the Shah.
 The White Revolution was the catalyst for Khomeini's change in thought.
-Once Khomeini, as a respected member of the clergy, started to openly oppose the Shah and call for his overthrow, people of all different professions and economic status began to see him as a figure to rally behind.
+Once Khomeini, as a respected member of the clergy, started to openly oppose the Shah and call for his overthrow, a favourable view of him emerged amongst the opposition to the reforms, seeing him as a figure they could rally for.